tytan652/rfcs/text/0045-add-notion-of-protocol.md

 ### Services and connection informations

-Depending on the protocol, the service object should provide various types of connection details (e.g. server URL, stream key, username, password).
+Depending on the protocol, the service object should provide various types of connection details (e.g., server URL, stream key, username, password).

 Currently, `get_key` can provide a stream id (SRT) or an encryption passphrase (RIST) rather than a stream key.